A $1,500 Budget Outer Banks Vacation

 Over the years, many people have wondered... "just how much does it cost to take a family vacation on the Outer Banks?"
-While the answer to that question is based on a variety of factors, a good estimate is anywhere from $500 for a short weekend jaunt for a couple to $10,000+ for a luxurious multi-family week-long stay.
-Many families seeking to just get away for a break from the routine certainly desire a budget friendly vacation destination.
+While the answer to that question is based on a variety of factors, a good estimate is anywhere from as low as $45 a night for a budget-conscious solo traveler to $18,000+ for a luxurious multi-family week-long stay.
+Many families seeking to just get away for a break from the routine certainly desire a budget-friendly vacation destination.
 The Outer Banks can most definitely be that place, only if you use a bit of frugality and back it up with a dash of research.
 Fortunately for you, I've done a good bit of legwork already, and laid out a full week's plan for lodging, dining, and activities... for you, another adult, and three children.
 My plan has you spending $1,500 (pause for dramatic emphasis and gasps from the crowd)... yes, $1,500.
-Fuel costs and consumption has been factored in for during your vacation.
+Fuel costs and consumption has been factored in during your vacation.
 Getting here depends on where you're at and is all on you!

 Eating the majority of meals at your rental home and preparing food yourself is hands down the easiest way to save money on vacation.
 You may not like it sometimes, you may feel like you're at home-home, but this should be seen as a great opportunity to save some money on the trip in its entirety as well as a nice opportunity for family bonding.
 Don't you fret!
 I've got you covered with a week's worth of breakfasts, all days' lunches but two spent out, and all evenings' dinners but one spent out.
 See, that's not so bad!
 P.S. make sure to bring some readily available essentials from home with you.
 Things like coffee, laundry soap, matches, flashlights, sunscreen, cooking oil, and paper products tend to be in high supply at home and are easy to pack.
 There's no point in buying a brand new detergent for a week if you're budget conscious and have a half container at home.. bring it with you!